A Vision Beyond the Moment?

-Recently, I was interviewed for an online e-commerce site called e-junkies.
-They have lots of practical and interesting information about e-commerce, trendy products, small business and self publishing.
+In July 2011, I was interviewed for an online e-commerce site called e-junkies.
+The website is no longer up but they had lots of practical and interesting information about e-commerce, trendy products, small business, and self-publishing.

 We makers typically love "making" so much that it is easy to forget the most important tool is our brains.
 This is why the current knitting mania is driving me nuts ..... especially when justified with little excuses....the "pleasure" derived from the absence of thought and quips such as, "I can knit without thinking." blah, blah, blah.

 This post was prompted by a recent quote in the ACC series, Why I Make (which explores the human impulse to create).
 Elizabeth Howard wrote, "When I switch on my knitting hands, I can take time off from the thoughts in my head.
 Knitting - usually done haphazardly, without a clue what BOs and yos are - releases me from having to tune in (at that moment) to that always-chugging creative engine."